 '''

-yyscan_t is defined as:

 typedef void yyscan_t;

 '''

-It is initialized by yylex_init() to point to an internal structure.
+It is initialized by yylex\init() to point to an internal structure.
 You should never access this value directly.
-In particular, you should never attempt to free it (use yylex_destroy() instead.)
+In particular, you should never attempt to free it (use yylex\destroy() instead.)

 19.5 Functions and Macros Available in Reentrant C Scanners